 Winnie the Pooh

 A.A.
 Milne purchased a stuffed bear from Harrods and gave it to his son, Christopher Robin for his first birthday on the 21 August 1921.
 The name Winnie the Pooh came from a combination of a black bear named Winnie in London Zoo, and a swan by the name of Pooh in Milne’s poetry, When We Were Very Young.
 13 Mallord Street (used to be No 11) in Chelsea is where Christopher Robin was born.
 You can visit a statue of the real Winnie that Milne and his son loved to visit so much in London Zoo.

 A Little Princess

 Princesses will be enchanted by this tale of Frances Hodgson Burnett’s classic childhood novel.
 It stars Amanda Abbington who played Mrs Watson in the TV adaptation of Sherlock, and is written and conducted by Tony-nominated composer and lyricist Andrew Lippa (Addams Family).
-One night only at the Royal Festival Hall.

 And last but not least, head over to Shakespeare’s Globe for the king of all London literary venues.
 A tour brings to life colourful stories of the 1599 Globe and examines the reconstruction process in the 1990s.
 And under the Globe Theatre, an Exhibition explores the life of Shakespeare, the London where he lived, and the theatre for which he wrote.
 If you get the chance, catch one of their first-class performances.
 I always say the best seats are the £5 standing tickets in the Yard.
 This is how to experience the Bard at its most raucous – you’ll feel like you’re a part of the production.